Programs and Activities of the Council of Women World Leaders

-In May 2016 the Council of Women World Leaders met in Amman, Jordan.
-The Council is co-convening a Global Summit with Women in Parliament (WIP) that was hosted by the Plenary of the Jordanian Parliament in Amman.
-This conference was history in the making as this is the first time over 100 Female Parliamentarians and many Council Members are being brought together with a focus on the MENA region.
+In May 2016, the Council of Women World Leaders met in Amman, Jordan.
+The Council co-convened a Global Summit with Women in Parliament (WIP) that was hosted by the Plenary of the Jordanian Parliament in Amman.
+This conference was history in the making as it was the first time over 100 Female Parliamentarians and many Council Members were brought together with a focus on the MENA region.

 Main Goals of the Summit